sebaruehl/tufilmtelegrambot/README.md

 A: *Should we meet before?* <br />
 B: *When does the movie start?*

-This leads to looking up these thing on the TU Film page, Google, or IMDb.
-THis this bot you can get all this information directly into Telegram.
-See below for all possible features.
+This leads to looking up all these things on the TU Film page, Google, or IMDb.
+With the TU Film bot you can get all this information directly into Telegram.
+See below for a list of all features.

 ## How to Use

 Just add the bot in Telegram.
-Serach for **tufilmbot**.
+Search for **tufilmbot**.
 Type '/' to see an overview over possible commands.

 ## Features